A few hints before you head out for the evening.

 - During such special events as the Toronto International Film Festival, Nuit Blanche, the North By Northeast Music Festival (NXNE), and Pride, a number of downtown bars are allowed to stay open until 4am.

-Comedy Clubs -- Toronto must be one heck of a funny place.
-How else to explain why a disproportionate number of comedians, including Jim Carrey and Mike Myers, hail from here.
-The annual Just for Laughs (JFL42), Toronto's offshoot of Montreal's celebrated comedy festival Just for Laughs, delivers laughs every September with star comics as well as up-and-comers.
+Comedy Clubs: Toronto must be one heck of a funny place.
+How else to explain why a disproportionate number of comedians, including Jim Carrey and Mike Myers, hail from here?
+The 9-day Just for Laughs (JFL42), Toronto's offshoot of Montreal's celebrated comedy festival Just for Laughs, delivers laughs every September with star comics as well as up-and-comers.
 The 2018 fest included headliners like Seth Meyers, Wanda Sykes, and Hannibal Buress.
 Individual tickets are $25 to $32 and festival passes run from $55 to $299 (VIP).

-Dance Clubs -- Dance clubs come and go at an alarming pace in Toronto, and most of the big-box clubs are in fact on the outskirts of town.
-Be sure to check out the club listings in the free weeklies Now (www.nowtoronto.com) and The Grid (www.thegridto.com), or at www.torontolife.com, to keep up with the currently cool (or hot) spots.
+Dance Clubs: Dance clubs come and go at an alarming pace in Toronto, and most of the big-box clubs are in fact on the outskirts of town.
+Be sure to check out the club listings in the free weekly Now, or at Toronto Life, to keep up with the currently cool (or hot) spots.
 Those listed have survived the ultra-competitive scene by presenting a consistent music policy and lively atmosphere.
 Most clubs don't have rigid dress codes, though "no jeans" rules are not uncommon.
 And remember, it's always easier to get in earlier rather than later in the evening, when lines start to form.
 Several primarily gay and lesbian clubs attract a sizable hetero contingent; one notable destination is El Convento Rico.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.